-If you are going through divorce, it is crucial that you do not neglect how you or your spouse’s retirement assets are divided.
+If you are going through a divorce, it is crucial that you do not neglect how you or your spouse’s retirement assets are divided.
 An individual’s retirement accounts – typically a pension and/or an IRA (individual retirement account, or 401(k)) – may be his or her largest asset.

 Retirement funds obtained during the marriage are typically treated as marital property.
 How these assets are divided can have a long-lasting impact on either spouse’s financial well-being.

-Proper division of a couple’s retirement assets in the wake of a divorce requires a court order known as a “qualified domestic relations order” (QDRO).
+Proper division of a couple’s retirement assets in the wake of divorce requires a court order known as a “qualified domestic relations order” (QDRO).
 A QDRO defines how an alternate payee will obtain all or part of the benefits a retirement plan participant has accrued.
-The order allows the plan administrator to distribute funds from a plan member’s account to the alternate payee, in this case an ex-spouse.
+The order allows the plan administrator to distribute funds from a plan member’s account to the alternate payee, in this case, an ex-spouse.

 If a properly drafted QDRO is not part of your separation agreement, it could be a costly mistake.
 At Charles R. Ullman & Associates, we recognize the importance of developing a proper QDRO for our clients.
 We can help you address the issues that pertain to dividing pensions and retirement in a North Carolina divorce to ensure that your best interests are protected.

 When a couple divorces, they typically divide their assets as part of their separation agreement.
 In most cases, this should include assets either spouse may have in a 401(k) plan, 403(b) plan (for public school or tax-exempt organization employees and certain ministers), pension plan, or any other retirement program.